mcuntz/pyjams/README.rst

    * - Function/module
      - Short description
+   * - argmax
+     - numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
+   * - argmin
+     - numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
+   * - argsort
+     - numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
    * - closest
      - Index in array which entry is closest to a given number.
    * - const